msalemcode/ama-cu/README.md

 ## Usage

+Perform the following from a remote session to the VM created during install.

+1. Options for getting the code:
+    1. Install git and clone this repo to the target VM.
+    1. Download the code [as a ZIP file](https://github.com/dstarr/ama-cu/archive/refs/heads/main.zip) from GitHub to the target VM.
 1. Open the [RunIt](./ps/RunIt.ps1) file and see the arguments you need to pass to the actual script.
 1. Provide the correct values for the arguments.
 1. In PowerShell, navigate to the `ps` folder.